 from Jackass Canyon on a 25 mile track directly to the east end of

-This route was abandoned around 1859 due to harsh terrain on Rocky
+This route was reportedly abandoned around 1859 due to harsh terrain on Rocky

 and deep sand in the canyon and beyond.
-While the road down the ridge
+The road down Rocky Ridge

 is really no longer

-visible, you can still see the lines of stones that were moved aside
+visible, but you can still see the lines of stones that were moved aside

-down the ridge that borders where the wagons used to go.
-This area is
+down the ridge, allowing you to see where the wagons used to go.
+If you want to see it, Rocky Ridge is

 Details here: MojaveRd3MarlSouth Page 3.
 GPS: 35.110814,-115.794721